Concepts

 pinMode(kGpioPin, OUTPUT);

-// create the repeat reaction
+// create the repeat event

 app.onRepeat(